isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-get-rid-of-fleas-in-my-house-without-bombing/index.md

 - An IGR in Ultracide-flea, the pyriproxyfen, will stop various biological triggers, making the flea evolve to its next life cycle stage.
 On how do I get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) of fleas in my house without bombing
 ; check the detailed explanation below.
-These are the�flea fogger or flea bomb alternatives.
+These are theflea fogger or flea bomb alternatives.

 ## **1. Pesticide Sprays**
 Pesticide sprays kill fleas and are suitable for home use.
 Watch out for ingredients like resmethrin & permethrin - unsuitable for